 Yellow lab cichlids do fine in freshwaters or a bit of brackish freshwater.
 The main point is the need for good water movement and efficient filtration.
-It is advised to change the water weekly in order to add 10-20% of new and fresh water.
+It is advised to change the water weekly to add 10-20% of new and freshwater.

 The nitrate levels should be kept as low as possible.
 Ammonia and nitrite should be zero always.
 If not, your fish will start refusing the food and will more likely just flick it to the substrate.

 Moreover, the lighting should be appropriate according to the sun rays reaching the bottom of waters in Lake Malawi, which is moderate and not too bright.